 Associate of Applied Science

-Respiratory care is the evaluation, treatment and care of patients with breathing or cardiopulmonary disorders.
+Respiratory care — the evaluation, treatment and care of patients with breathing or cardiopulmonary disorders — is a crucial function in modern health care.
 Practicing under the direction of a physician, respiratory therapists assume primary responsibility for all therapeutic treatments and diagnostic procedures.
-Respiratory therapists also provide complex therapy requiring considerable independent judgment, such as caring for patients on life support in intensive-care units of hospitals.
+Respiratory therapists also provide complex therapy requiring considerable independent judgment, such as caring for patients on life support in intensive-care units of hospitals or providing home care for patients on ventilators and life-support systems.

 Respiratory therapists evaluate and treat all types of patients, ranging from premature infants whose lungs are not fully developed to elderly people whose lungs are diseased.
 They provide temporary relief to patients with chronic asthma or emphysema, as well as emergency care to patients who are victims of a heart attack, stroke, drowning or shock.